CodeGlassDotIO/Docs/_docs/features/ProfilingDataFiltering.md

 description: Filter what data you want to collect while profiling.
 ---
 # Profiling Data Filtering
-To improve the performance of your program while profiling, it is essential to filter out the data you need.
-We try to make this as easy as possible for you by the many ways you can filter and configure them.
+Profiling every function in your application can affect its performance.
+To help mitigate this, CodeGlass allows you to filter which parts of your application you want to profile.

+By filtering out unnecessary data, you can improve your application's performance while profiling.
+We make this easy by offering a variety of options to configure and manage what gets profiled, so you can focus on the data that matters most.

 {% include alertNoTitle.html  type="info" content="This page does not go into much detail on how to configure them but more on how they work.
 However, you will find links to the views where you can configure them." %}

-## Filtering in general
+## Filtering in General
-Our filter systems work with a set of rules you can give them.
-Each [data item](#data-item) in the application will run against the ruleset.
-The rules will be processed in [Order](#filter-order) and [match](#matching-filters) against a filter rule that will decide if it will or will not filter the item.
+Our filtering system operates based on a set of rules that you define.
+Each [data item](#data-item) in the application is evaluated against this ruleset.
+The rules are processed in [Order](#filter-order) and [matched](#matching-filters) against filter rules to determine whether the item will be filtered or not.

-We currently have 3 [types of filters rules](#filter-rule-types) that you can apply on every [Filter Groups](#filter-groups).
+Currently, there are 3 [types of filters rules](#filter-rule-types) that you can apply to every [filter groups](#filter-groups).

-## Matching Filters.
+## Matching Filters
-Every [data item](#data-item) is run agains the rules you provide in [Order](#filter-order) Only the first [filter](#filter-types) that a [data item](#data-item) matches against is checked if it should filter the item or not.
-It does this by checking that filter's [allowed access modifiers](#access-modifiers).
+Every [data item](#data-item) is evaluated against the rules you define in [order](#filter-order).
+The first [filter](#filter-rule-types) that the [data item](#data-item) matches will determine whether the item should be filtered, based on the filter's [allowed access modifiers](#access-modifiers).

-It should always find a user-specified rule or the [root filter](#root-filter); however, if it does not, the default behavior is that it will not be filtered.
+The system will always find either a user-specified rule or the [root filter](#root-filter-rule).
+If no match is found, the default behavior is to not filter the item.

 ## Access Modifiers